Is hair loss and hair coloring connected? The answer is no. However, if you have any underlying health issues or and

-Hair loss and hair coloring is one of those topics that comes up quite a bit in the salon.
+Hair loss and hair coloring is a topic that comes up quite a bit in the salon.

 The products I use, I’ve studied very carefully before using.
 I know the pH, the ammonia content, the resorcinol, the PPD and formaldehyde contents.

 If you’re experiencing hair loss and are afraid to color your hair, try a demipermanent color system that won’t leave a demarcation line when your roots grow out.
 My goto is Redken Shades EQ.
 Ask your hair stylist.
 Come in and ask me.